meroxa/cli/docs/cmd/www/meroxa-apps-open.md

 ---
 ## meroxa apps open

-Open the link to a Turbine Data Application in the Dashboard
+Open the link to a Conduit Data Application in the Dashboard

 ```
 meroxa apps open [--path pwd] [flags]